litestar-org/litestar/docs/usage/stores.rst

     :class: info

     Memcached is not a supported backend, and will likely also not be added in the future.
-The reason for this is simply that it's hard to support memcached properly, since it's missing a lot of basic functionality like checking a key's expiry time, or something like Redis' `SCAN <https://redis.io/commands/scan/>`_ command, which allows to implement pattern-based deletion of keys.
+The reason for this is simply that it is hard to support memcached properly, since it is missing a lot of basic functionality like checking a key's expiry time, or something like Redis' `SCAN <https://redis.io/commands/scan/>`_ command, which allows to implement pattern-based deletion of keys.